ifoxfoot/fqacalc/README.md

 Relative functions have one additional argument which tells the functions what to calculate the relative value of:

-- **col** A character string equal to ‘species’, ‘family’, or ‘physiog’.
+- **col**: A character string equal to ‘species’, ‘family’, or ‘physiog’.

 Relative functions do not have a native argument.